 Diseases of the eye affect the majority of the general population at some point throughout their lifetime, significantly affecting quality of life, especially if access to treatment is not available.
 They are so prevalent they account for the most common surgical procedure worldwide (Cataract surgery), drive an industry for one of the most common medical devices (glasses), and inspire some of the highest resolution 3D imaging techniques available (OCT).

-Without further ado, here are five diseases of the eye that account for the majority of issues related to blindness or poor vision:
+A nice glossary of Ophthalmological terms compiled by OpticianCertification.org can be found here, but without further ado here are five diseases of the eye that account for the majority of issues related to blindness or poor vision:

 A cataract is a clouding in one or both the eyes’ lenses typically due to age, trauma, genetics, smoking, and/or other factors.
 Lenses with cataracts are easily recognizable by their cloudy appearance, though the patient may not initially notice the gradual increase in cloudiness.